• Skip to primary navigation

 Just letting you know, this Chocolate Chip Chickpea Muffin recipe was originally published in July 2015.
 I retested, rephotographed and updated the content for you.
 Hope you enjoy it!

 Muffins!
 It's Muffin Monday today.
 I've got some to die for Chocolate Chip Chickpea Muffins for ya today and I just know you are gonna love these bad boys.
-Don't get me wrong, I love a good almond flour or gluten free oat flour muffin, but baking with chickpeas takes muffin making to a whole new level.
+Don't get me wrong, while I love a healthy banana bread muffin or gluten free blueberry muffin, but muffins made with chickpeas are my favorite!

 These Flourless Chocolate Chip Chickpea Muffins are easy to make for a healthy breakfast or snack!
 Lightly sweetened, high in protein, healthy fat and a good source of fiber and iron.
 Soft, fluffy and truly addicting.
 Gluten Free + Low Calorie